If you do not already have a valid U.S. passport, obtain one from the nearest U.S. passport office or its local agent.

 - Your biometric data (fingerprints) will be collected during your visit to the Centers or Consulates, and your original application documents will be checked.
 The collection of biometric data is an EU-wide regulation where the EU is following the lead of the U.S., which for some time has collected fingerprints from all visa applicants.

 - After you have submitted your application online and visited one of the Visa Application Centers or Consulates, Migri will make a decision on your application.
 At the end of the process, the Visa Application Center/Consulate will mail the residence permit to your address in the U.S.

 Call Center: +1 212-203-0023 (Mon-Fri from 8:00 to 18.00 CST)

 If your stay is less than 90 days

-According to the Finnish immigration regulations, you do not need a residence permit if you come to Finland to work as a researcher and you come to the country on the basis of an invitation or a contract, for no longer than 90 days.
+According to the Finnish immigration regulations, you do not need a residence permit if you are coming to Finland for a period shorter than 90 days to work as a researcher on the basis of an invitation or a contract.
 This regulation concerns Fulbright scholars, specialists and teachers.
 According to the grantee feedback, the residence permit may however at times come in handy when handling practicalities in Finland.